Well, where’s the fun in that?

-Soon after the December 1887 robbery, Pinkerton detectives caught Burrow gang member William L. Brock, who gave them the names of Rube and Jim Burrow.
+Soon after the December 1887 robbery, Pinkerton detectives caught Burrow gang member William L. Brock, who gave the detectives the names of Rube and Jim Burrow.
 Until the brothers had begun robbing trains, they had no criminal record.
 So, they had not initially been suspects in the Texas train robberies, and law enforcement officers had followed red herrings at first.
 But Brock had given the pursuers of the gang their first lead: names.

 Then came another break for the detectives.
 Early in 1888 a conductor on a Louisville & Nashville Railway train in Alabama became suspicious of two passengers and notified police.
 Police surrounded the train when it stopped and captured Jim Burrow after a gunfight.
 Rube Burrow shot his way out and escaped.
 Clip is from the January 28 Fort Worth Gazette.